lkpch/vat-validation/README.md

 ## How vat-validation checks validity?

-There is 2-step check:
+There is a 2-step check:

-1. Compare with list of Regexps;
+1. **Format validation** — compare against a list of regular expressions.

-For example regexp for austria is `/^(AT)U(\d{8})$/`.
+For example, the regexp for Austria is `/^(AT)U(\d{8})$/`.

-Looks like `ATU99999999` is valid (it's satisfy the regexp), but actually it's should be invalid.
+`ATU99999999` satisfies the regexp, but it should actually be invalid.

-2. Some magic mathematical counting;
+2. **Check digit validation** — verify the number's built-in check digit(s).

-Here we make some mathematical calculation (different for each country).
+Most VAT numbers contain one or more check digits calculated using a country-specific algorithm (weighted sums, modular arithmetic, etc.).
+This step catches numbers that look right but are mathematically invalid.
-After that we may be sure that `ATU99999999`and for example `ATV66889218` isn't valid, but `ATU12011204` is valid.
+After this step we can be sure that `ATU99999999` and `ATV66889218` are invalid, while `ATU12011204` is valid.

 NOTE:
 VAT numbers of some countries should ends up with special characters.
 Like '01' for Sweden or "L" for Cyprus.